camunda/camunda-docs/docs/apis-clients/operate-api/index.md

 Authorization: Bearer eyJHb...
 ```

+### Authentication for Self-Managed cluster

+#### Authentication via Identity JWT access token

+This authentication method is described in [Operate Configuration - Authentication](/docs/self-managed/operate-deployment/operate-authentication/#identity).

 #### Authentication via cookie

-Another way to access API is to use cookie headers in each request.
+Another way to access the Operate API in a Self-Managed cluster is to send cookie headers in each request.
 The cookie can be obtained by using the API endpoint `/api/login`.
 Take the steps in the following example:

 **Example:**